 State officers and employees act as officers and staff of the Corporation and receive no compensation from LGAC for services provided to the Corporation.
 The Directors appoint the officers of LGAC.
-As of March 31, 2020, Dominic Colafati, Unit Chief in the Division of the Budget and Robert B. Ward, Deputy Comptroller for Budget and Policy Analysis in the Office of the State Comptroller, serve as Co-Executive Directors.
-Pat Reale, Assistant Comptroller for Debt Management in the Office of the State Comptroller, serves as Treasurer and the position of Secretary is currently vacant.
+As of March 31, 2021, Dominic Colafati, Unit Chief in the Division of the Budget and Maria Doulis, Deputy Comptroller for Budget and Policy Analysis in the Office of the State Comptroller, serve as Co-Executive Directors.
+Pat Reale, Assistant Comptroller for Debt Management in the Office of the State Comptroller, serves as Treasurer and Peter Brucato, Budget Fellow in the Division of the Budget as Secretary.
 Kristee Iacobucci, Assistant Comptroller in the Office of the State Comptroller, serves as the Corporation's Internal Control Officer.
 The State's Attorney General, the Honorable Letitia James, serves as General Counsel for the Corporation.
 In addition, Section 3236 of the Public Authorities Law requires the Corporation to enter into an agreement with the State Comptroller whereby the Comptroller is the "Exclusive Agent" for the sale of Corporation bonds and notes.
 Exclusive Agent Agreements to date have also delegated the administration of a number of on-going responsibilities including the investment of the Corporation's funds.
 Other staff currently employed by the Office of the State Comptroller, the Division of the Budget and the Attorney General's Office conduct the day-to-day operations necessary to carry out the mission and fulfill the goals of the Corporation.